Alexander Hunter (planter): Personal life

-Alexander Hunter was the son of Alexander Hunter, Sr., (died December 21, 1767, in Bedford County, Virginia) and Mary N. Hunter.
-There is some indication that Alexander Hunter, Sr., had been previously married, but the children of this marriage included Alexander and his brother, Samuel.
-Other children, perhaps of a first marriage, were: James Hunter, John Hunter, and Betty Hunter.
-The order of birth and dates of these siblings are uncertain.
+Alexander Hunter was the son of Alexander Hunter, Sr., (died before March 22, 1768, in Bedford County, Virginia) and Elizabeth (Steele) Hunter.
+His siblings mentioned in his father's will were: James, John, Samuel, Betty, and Alice Hays (and perhaps "Al[s?]
+Wilson" added later - order of births unspecified).

 Alexander Hunter married Martha Patsy Hairston (June 6, 1753- June 3, 1832), daughter of Robert Hairston and Ruth Stovall Hairston, on June 3, 1769.
 Their child was Mary Polly Hunter (1775-1862) who married Burwell Bassett.

 Martha Hunter, wife of Alexander Hunter, appeared in the Henry County court and using her dower conveyed 179 acres of land to Archibald Hughes, Esq. on March 23, 1780, for an undisclosed sum.

 "Alexander was an eccentric character, and gave himself the nickname of "Devil" Aleck."

 There was quite a bit of land selling and land acquisition during his lifetime.
 Alexander Hunter evidently owned land or had landed interests in neighboring Patrick County, Virginia, as well as in Bedford County and Henry County.
 "Alexander Hunter of Henry County to James Baker of the same sells and conveys for the sum of seven pounds ten shillings a tract of land containing 100 acres on the branches of Blackberry Creek …on the north side up the branch of the south fork of the branch to Hunter's old line to John Goings.
-Signed: Alexander Hunter.
-Wit: none.
-Proved 28 Feb 1791."
+Signed: Alexander Hunter (no witnesses), Proved 28 Feb 1791."